EmirHecimovic/win-file-lister/README.md

 	•	Lists all files on the user’s Desktop.
 	•	Lists all files in the Downloads folder.
 	•	Lists all files in the Documents folder.
-	•	Lists all files on any connected external drives (drive letters D: through Z:).
+	•	Lists all files on any connected external drives.
 	•	Saves the output to a text file on the user’s desktop.
 	•	Handles errors silently and continues processing other directories.